Social Identity Theory

 Interestingly, our perceptions of out-groups aren't always negative.
 Henri Tajfel's psychology of intergroup relations suggests that, depending on the situation, we may even empathize with relevant out-groups.

-Social categorization, another crucial aspect of Social Identity Theory (SIT), significantly impacts individual identity.
-While we touched upon the power of in-groups and out-groups in shaping our identities, the process of social categorization takes this dynamic a step further by systematically grouping individuals based on shared characteristics or commonalities.
+Social categorisation, another crucial aspect of Social Identity Theory (SIT), significantly impacts individual identity.
+While we touched upon the power of in-groups and out-groups in shaping our identities, the process of social categorisation takes this dynamic a step further by systematically grouping individuals based on shared characteristics or commonalities.

-An illuminating study by the Psychology Press reveals that 80% of our social categorizations are based on observable characteristics, such as ethnicity or language.
-This finding paves the way for theories like the ethnolinguistic identity theory, which posits that language plays a critical role in determining social categorization and, by extension, our larger identity.
+An illuminating study by the Psychology Press reveals that 80% of our social categorisations are based on observable characteristics, such as ethnicity or language.
+This finding paves the way for theories like the ethnolinguistic identity theory, which posits that language plays a critical role in determining social categorisation and, by extension, our larger identity.

-However, it's important to note that this process isn't always conscious or deliberate; it often occurs instinctively as we navigate our complex social world.
-Thus, understanding social categorization not only sheds light on intergroup attitudes but also provides a framework for analyzing the rich tapestry of individual identities that constitute our society.
+However, note that this process isn't always conscious or deliberate; it often occurs instinctively as we navigate our complex social world.
+Thus, understanding social categorisation not only sheds light on intergroup attitudes but also provides a framework for analysing the rich tapestry of individual identities that constitute our society.

 This dual process of inclusion and exclusion, of self-definition and other-definition, sets the stage for the complexities of intergroup relations.